dptole/test-coveralls/README.md

 The file `index.js` contains random code pretending to be an actual application with lots of functionalities.
 You will probably need to expose most of your functions or at least make sure that there is a way to hit all lines of the hidden functions.

-The big 3 building blocks are: `Tests`, `Travis` and `Coveralls`.
+The big 3 building blocks are:

+- `Tests`
+- `Travis`
+- `Coveralls`

 ## Tests

-In order to have code coverage in your repo you need to have integration tests implemented.
+In order to have code coverage in your repo you need to have [integration tests][it-url] implemented.

 > Your tests should not send HTTP requests to a local server.
-By doing so you are not testing files in the eyes of code coverage, you are only sending HTTP requests to some local server.
+By doing so you are not testing files in the eyes of code coverage, you are only sending HTTP requests.

 ### Tests setup